sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 How many factors did you consider during modelling and why?
 ------------------------------------------------------------------------------
 We considered five major factors, which was a revision from previously 11 factors used by other scholars such as (Fryrear et al., 1994).
-After long research over the years, these factors are majorly reduced to 5 factors namely:
+Indepth research over the years led to application of 5 major factors as listed below.

 	* Climate Erosivity Factor (CE)
 	* Fractional Vegetation Cover  (FVC)